ben-marshall/awesome-open-hardware-verification/README.md

 The aim here is to curate a (mostly) comprehensive list of available tools for verifying the functional correctness of Free and Open Source Hardware designs.
 The list can
 include:
-- Individual tools which contain or implement verification related functionality
+- [Tools](#Tools) which contain or implement verification related functionality
-- Frameworks which make writing testbenches easier
+- [Testbench Frameworks](#Frameworks) which make writing testbenches easier
-- Tutorials, guides and blog posts on how to actually go about verifying a hardware design
+- [Verification Guides](#Guides) and blog posts on how to actually go about verifying a hardware design
+- [Conferences](#Conferences) where new work on open source hardware verification is talked about

 ---